vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the evening, I made a trip to the Amazon Hub Locker to pick up packages.
 On the way back, I made some food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Sunday May 22

+In the evening, I made a trip to downtown Berkeley.
+In addition to food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql), I also withdrew some cash from the Citibank ATM at Shattuck and University.